maxmouchet/net-ops/README.md

 ## Automate daily operations on network devices

 Computers are made to simplify our lives, not make them more complicated.
-They don't mind doing 1000x the same thing but too often people do repetitive tasks at hand because they don't know how to write scripts.
+They don't mind doing 1000x the same thing, but too often people do repetitive tasks at hand because they don't know how to write scripts.
 I developed this little Ruby module to simplify daily operations on network devices like switches, routers, and access-points.

-**Project Status :** Paused.
-I may work on it later but I don't have the time for now.
+**Project Status:** Paused.
+I may work on it later, but I don't have the time for now.

 ### Prerequisites

 I made it to be as simple as possible but, if you want to understand how it works or extend it, you will need some Ruby knowledge.
-[The Little Book of Ruby](http://www.sapphiresteel.com/The-Little-Book-Of-Ruby) is a good introduction altough convention are not always clear.
+[The Little Book of Ruby](http://www.sapphiresteel.com/The-Little-Book-Of-Ruby) is a good introduction although convention are not always clear.
 [Design Patterns](http://www.amazon.fr/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612) and [Design Patterns in Ruby](http://www.pearsonhighered.com/educator/product/Design-Patterns-in-Ruby/9780321490452.page) are must read.
-[Stack Overflow](http://stackoverflow.com/) is a good place in case of problem.
+[Stack Overflow](http://stackoverflow.com/) is a good place in case of problems.

 ### Compatibility